 Regardless of where you live — or how accessible composting is — you can still implement its principles into your daily life.
 Here are three easy ways:

-Cut the fat.
 Reducing the amount of fat on the meat you buy also means that you’ll have less to throw out.
 (Same thing goes for buying meat with bones intact.)
 While leaner cuts may cost more, you might actually save money since you’ll be eating more of the meat and throwing away less.

-Use the freezer.
 If you find yourself tossing out berries and bananas that have gone bad, you aren’t alone; some estimates say that the average U.S. family throws away as much as 40 percent of the food they buy!
 Before you fling the fruit into the trash, try freezing it for future use — frozen fruit works great in smoothies or mixed with oatmeal.